AVEVA/CONNECT-data-services-developer-docs/Content_Portal/How_To_Guides/PI-to-OCS/PI-to-OCS-Data-Transfers/data-transfer-statuses.md

  Streaming Error Signup Dropped | Agent not receiving streaming data from PI Data Archive.
  Streaming Error Producer Removed | Agent not receiving streaming data from PI Data Archive.
  Streaming Error Unknown | An unknown error occurred during data streaming.
  PI Point Type Change Detected | PI point type change was detected during data transfer.
+See [Point type change](xref:pi-point-change) for more information.
  Creating Streams | Streams are in the process of being created.
  Done | Data transfer is complete.
 Streams have been created.